-The Company's related parties consist of companies owned by executive officers and directors.
+Related parties consist of companies owned by executive officers and directors.
 The following is a list of the related parties that the Company enters into trading transactions with:

-- Ridley Rocks Inc. Management and exploration fees - SW Project Management Project management and exploration fees - Michael Thicke Geological Consulting Inc. Exploration fees for member group of companies - Candente Copper Corp. shared administrative expenses with a Company related by directors and management in common
+- Ridley Rocks Inc. Management and exploration fees - SW Project Management Project management and exploration fees - Michael Thicke Geological Consulting Inc. Exploration fees - Candente Copper Corp. shared administrative expenses with a Company related by directors and management in common

-The Company incurred the following fees and expenses in the normal course of operations for key management personnel for the twelve months ended March 31, 2016 and 2015.
+The Company incurred the following fees and expenses in the normal course of operations for key management personnel for the year ended March 31, 2017 and 2016.
 Expenses have been measured at the exchange amount that is determined on a cost recovery basis.

-Twelve months ended
+Year ended

-March 31, 2016 March 31, 2015
+March 31, 2017 March 31, 2016

-Salaries and management and exploration fees \$ 93,023 \$ 242,471
+Salaries and management and exploration fees \$77,681 \$93,023

-Share-based payment 14,352 54,644
+Share-based payment 132,568 14,352

-\$ 107,375 \$ 297,115
+\$210,249 \$107,375

-- Share-based payments are the fair value of options expensed to directors and key management personnel during the twelve months ended March 31, 2016. - The Company does not remunerate the directors of the Company unless its market capitalization is greater than \$75 million.
-During the twelve month period ended March 31, 2016, the Company paid \$nil in directors fees (2015 \$nil).
+Share-based payments are the fair value of options expensed to directors and key management personnel during the year ended March 31, 2017 and 2016.

+Company does not remunerate directors of the Company unless the market capitalization is greater than \$75 million.
+During the year ended March 31, 2017, the Company paid \$nil in directors' fees (2016 - \$nil).